 This keto pita bread recipe is egg free, low carb and gluten free.
 Use it with dips or split it open and fill it for a sandwich.
 When cooking, this pita bread puffs up, just like the real thing too!

-Oat fiber and coconut flour are used to make this low carb bread.
+Oat fiber and coconut flour are used to make this low carb flat bread.
 The oat fiber adds extra fiber and has such a similar texture to flour that it makes a great low carb ingredient.
 It does not leave an aftertaste either.

 - Coconut flour